Making sure your home is properly covered for a disaster

 1. Do I have enough insurance to rebuild my home?

 Your policy needs to cover the cost of rebuilding your home at current construction costs.
-Unfortunately, some homeowners simply purchase enough insurance protection to satisfy their mortgage lender.
+In recent years the cost to rebuild has increased significantly due to higher materials costs, higher labor costs, and supply chain delays.
+Some homeowners simply purchase enough insurance protection to satisfy their mortgage lender, which may not be enough.
 Others confuse the real estate value of their home with what it would cost to rebuild it.
 Quite simply, you should have enough insurance to rebuild your home in the event that it is completely destroyed.
 Be sure to consider the following:

 - Replacement cost - Most policies cover replacement cost for damage to the structure.
 A replacement cost policy pays for the repair or replacement of damaged property with materials of similar kind and quality.

 - Extended replacement cost - This type of policy provides additional insurance coverage of 20 percent or more over the limits in your policy, which can be critical if there is a widespread disaster that pushes up the cost of building materials and labor.